star-39/moe-sticker-bot/pkg/msbimport/README.md

     //handle error here.
 }

+//If I18n title is needed(LINE only), TitleWg must be waited. ld.TitleWg.Wait() println(ld.I18nTitles)

 for _, lf := range ld.Files {
-    lf.Wg.Wait()
+    //Each file has its own waitgroup and musted be waited. lf.Wg.Wait()
     if lf.CError != nil {
         //hanlde sticker error here.